assamite/creamas/docs/source/create_sim.rst

 .. code-block:: python

-    # Advance simulation by a single step (executing all agents once)
+    # Advance simulation by a single step (executing all agents once) executing agents in a sequence.
-    # or advance simulation to the end of the current step.
     sim.step()

-    # Advance simulation by executing a single agent.
-    sim.next()

-    # Advance simulation by 10 steps
+    # Advance simulation by 10 steps.
     sim.steps(10)

+    # Advance simulation by running agents asynchronously once.
+    sim.async_step()

+    # Advance simulation by running agents asynchronously 10 steps.
+    # All agents are awaited to finish a step before the next step is initialized.
+    sim.async_steps(10)

 Logging Simulation
 ------------------